cpsc-fall-2023/cpsc-120-portfolio/README.md

     3 points are earned for identifying realized learning objectives for each reflection.
 Omitting what learning objective was realized forfeits 3 points.
     Missing reflections will loose 6 points each.
     Reflections which contain gratuitous grammatical or spelling errors will loose 6 points each.

+### Unpublishing

+Should you wish to remove your portfolio from the World Wide Web, you can [remove your repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/deleting-a-repository) after you have received a grade for the assignment.
+Please retain a copy for your records.